-Located in the Chaglang district at the southeastern part of Arunachal Pradesh is the town of Jairampur.
+Located in the Chaglang district in the southeastern part of Arunachal Pradesh is the town of Jairampur.
 This town is the ADC Headquarters of Changlang district.
 Situated along the Indo-Myanmar Border and Namchik basin, Jairampur has a vast spread of evergreen tropical rain forests.

-The predominant tribe that inhabits Jairampur is the Tangas, which has a variety sub-tribes.
+The predominant tribe that inhabits Jairampur is the Tangsa, which has a variety sub-tribes.
 These tribals are hard-working and warm natured.
 Most of the people belonging to the Tangsa in Jairampur have converted to Buddhism and Christianity over the years and their main occupation is agriculture.